wesleisantos071/recipe-service/README.md

   folder json_samples of this project

 ## Pre-requisites
 - Docker installed and able to access a docker repo to get the images adoptopenjdk:8-jre-hotspot and postgres:
   13.1-alpine
-- Alternatively, it is also possible to use a local Postgres database following the specifications below
+- If docker is not an option for you, it is also possible to use a local Postgres database following the specifications below

   ```sh
   instance name: dummycookdb